bmagnantb/zip-it-loader/README.md

 ### zip entire directory and sub-directories
-require an empty file in the directory you wish to zip. the file's name sans extension will be used as the unzipped directory's name and passed to file loader's `[name]`. the empty file is not included in the zip.
+require an empty file in the directory you wish to zip. the file's name sans extension will be used as the unzipped directory's name and also passed to file loader's `[name]`. the empty file is not included in the zip. empty directories are not included.

 ```js
 require('./file.js') // must be completely empty
 ```

-### config for directory zipping
+### finer control directory zipping with config file
-require a json file with a field `zip-it-config: true` to distinguish from a json file intended for zipping alone.
+require a json file with a field `zip-it-config: true` to distinguish from a json file intended for zipping.

 ```js
 require('./file-name.json')